hackatooons/e-bureau/README.md

 ## Set Up Locally - Back-End

-[
   ```bash
   Add .env file to root folder of the Project
 ```

-Now ask the mentor for the credentials and paste that into .env file ]:<>
+Now ask the mentor for the credentials and paste that into the .env file